haeussma/carin-db/README.md

 ## Features

 ### Chat with your data
 You can ask any question on your data in natural language.
+When you especially want the model to look into your data, you can say so.
+Otherwise, the model only the data without looking into the graph.

+**Example Question**
 ```md
 Look at my reaction data for r2, r4, r10, and r20.
 I need a data science report covering the following questions: